torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-06-d7-in-christmas-songs.md

 <button class="chord" onclick="playChord(this)">G</button>
 </div>

-Causing tension that is always released the same way, they’re chords that mirror our waiting for Christmas, the suspense before the overflow of joyous celebration with the family around the fireplace.
+Causing tension that is always released the same way, <span class="highlighted-text">they’re chords that mirror our waiting for Christmas, the suspense before the overflow of joyous celebration with the family around the fireplace.</span>

 Similarly, remembering the long auld, almost forgotten Christmases evokes nostalgia, that is to say, it is Christmas but not that Christmas.
 D7 is the chord of nostalgia in that it brings us nice memories just to take us back home with a bittersweet taste in our mouth.